 I’ll have a large soy decaf latte, please.

-I’ll have an espresso, two shots, please.
+I’ll have an espresso, two shots, please (or a “double espresso.”)

 A medium decaf cappuccino, please.